Why Traditional Forecasting Fails in Fast Fashion and What to Do Instead?

 Different sales channels exhibit unique behaviors and require tailored forecasting approaches:

-• Marketplaces: Marketplaces like Myntra run on a different clock, think PO cycles, seller-led promotions, and mega events like Big Billion Day.
-Fast fashion forecasting here needs to adapt to bulk buying patterns and event-led surge.
+- Marketplaces: Marketplaces like Myntra run on a different clock — think PO cycles, seller-led promotions, and mega events like Big Billion Day.
+Fast fashion forecasting here needs to adapt to bulk buying patterns and event-led surges.

 Fast fashion forecasting only works when it reflects the real-world complexity of how trends move.
 Watch out for these common errors:

-• One-size-fits-all models don’t cut it.
-Online, offline, and marketplace channels behave differently than your forecasts should too.
+- One-size-fits-all models don't cut it.
+Online, offline, and marketplace channels behave differently — so should your forecasts.

 A study by McKinsey shows that 75 percent of fashion executives plan to prioritise data-driven tooling, and Kering reported a 20 percent improvement in the accuracy of its inventory forecasting with AI demand planning.

-In fast fashion, a future-ready forecasting model must be agile, data-driven, and responsive to real-time trends.
+In fast fashion, a modern forecasting model must be agile, data-driven, and responsive to real-time trends.
 Key features include:

 Such a model ensures that brands can anticipate demand accurately, reduce waste, and capitalize on emerging trends promptly.